Uglybeard/monsters-panini-cards/README_en.md

 ### Collaborator

 A heartfelt thank you to Ozzy for creating the photographs that contributed to the realization of this project.
+I would also like to thank Mau42 for his help with the project review.

 ## Card List